vluzrmos/eloquent-simple-searchable/readme.md

 ### Usage

-Put the trait into your model:
+Put that trait into your model:

 ```php